Cityscape of Lexington, Kentucky: Never completed

 One major project that was only partially realized was the Lexington Transit Center development, which was to include a residential apartment structure on top between High and Vine Streets.
 Another structure never completed as originally conceived was the Galleria.
 It was a proposed 24 level glass skyscraper that would have included retail shops and offices.
 It would have been constructed around the Blue Grass Shade Company at 124 South Mill and McAdams and Morford Drugs at 200 West Main Street.
 The project, initiated in 1983, was never constructed.

 Another tabled project was the Ben Ali Apartments complex; financing problems had also killed the project.
 The site is part of the land occupied by the Fayette County Courthouse today.
 Gameday Center was a fairly recent project that was planned to anchor the South Broadway corridor, however, land compatibility issues prevented this project.

 The largest failed development was the World Coal Center.
 The Phoenix Hotel was demolished in preparation for the skyscraper, however, it was never constructed; for years a pile of rubble stood marking the site.

 One ambitious project that was never completed was the Lexington Sky Bridge Plaza.
 Proposed on October 11, 1984, it never progressed further than the design phases.
 Envisioned by two University of Kentucky professors, the civic space would have been located 14.5 ft above the Harrison Avenue viaduct (now Martin Luther King Drive), and would have included a bandstand for live music, an outdoor cafe with meeting space, and a display area for local art scene.
 It would have included provisions for an ice-skating rink.
 The facility would have been constructed on four concrete piers that extend upward from the existing viaduct with two steel trusses and concrete brace supports.
 It was loosely modeled after the Belvedere along Interstate 64 in Louisville, Kentucky and Fountain Square in Cincinnati, Ohio.

 New development

 As the cost of land within the urban service boundary of Fayette County increases due to the diminishing amount of plots appropriate for development, and as people's interest in living downtown has seen a resurgence, several new projects are either in planning, under construction, or have already been finished.

 Among the distinctive new developments along Main Street is the 500's on the Main located across from the Central Bank Center and adjacent to The Square.
 It is a residential and commercial project that will feature a tall sweeping spire and a clock, and will encompass an entire city square block.
-Included will be 10 penthouses, 54 loft condominiums, 12 retail stores, an urban grocery convenience store such as Trader Joe's, and a rooftop restaurant.
+Included will be 10 penthouses, 54 loft condominiums, 12 retail stores, an urban grocery convenience store and a rooftop restaurant.